willkim76/willkim76/README.md

 I am an aspiring software engineer interested in backend or API developement roles!
 I am based in the Pacific Northwest in Seattle, WA.
 I am fascinated with the process of data modeling, architecting, implementing systems and microservices.
 I am also curious about cyptography.
 I am Oracle Certified Associate in Java SE 8 programming and have a background in Electrical Engineering.

 ## What have I been up to?
 I have been cutting my teeth at Bloomtech's Enterprise Backend Developement program that was co-developed by Amazon to supplement my working knowledge of Java as well as the learn the development technologies surrounding Java.
-I am currently in the career preparation and applied computer science phase but I am constantly striving to learn more about the development space and the technologies surround it.
+I am currently in the career preparation and applied computer science phase but I am constantly striving to learn more about the development space and the technologies surrounding it.

 ### My current tool kit: